-When the Gremlin came out in 1970, Dick Teague told Motor Trend that AMC had made it different on purpose, to give it character and attract attention.
+When the Gremlin came out in 1970, Dick Teague said AMC had made that car look different on purpose, hoping to give it character and attract attention.
 Odd as it was, we doubt that the Gremlin would have sold nearly as well if it had been more orthodox.
-The Matador coupe was a similar calculated risk and even though it didn’t quite pay off, it was a commendably bold effort.
+The Matador coupe took a similar calculated risk and even though it didn’t quite pay off, it was a commendably bold effort.
 Indeed, if AMC hadn’t been willing to take such chances, we don’t think the company would have survived half as long as it did.
-For that reason, we kind of like the Matador even if we do find the styling a little cross-eyed.
+For that reason, we kind of like the Matador, even if we do find the styling a little cross-eyed.

 NOTES ON SOURCES

 Our sources on the AMC intermediates and the development of the 1974-1978 Matador Coupe included “AMC gambles $60-million on a new compact,”